Dunkirk (2017) - Review

 Plot & Thoughts

 Dunkirk is one of those movies that ambitiously tries to tell multiple stories at once and interweave them together with a climactic moment where the different storylines intersect.
 Whenever a movie does this, there is an automatic amount of satisfaction when that big moment occurs—it's what the viewers have all been waiting for.
-This sense of cathartic release can happen regardless of if it really pays off or not.
-I'd argue that this is true for Dunkirk as well, because I was slightly satisfied when all the stories finally connected with each other, but I don't think that moment really helped the film in the long run.
+This sense of cathartic release can happen regardless of whether it really pays off or not.
+I'd argue that this is true for Dunkirk as well because I was slightly satisfied when all the stories finally connected with each other, but I don't think that moment really helped the film in the long run.

 Story one is told over the course of an entire week on the beaches of Dunkirk.
 It follows a simple English infantry soldier who is desperately trying to find a way to hitch a ride home during the mass evacuation, whether or not it follows any sort of protocol or military hierarchy.
 However, the young soldier keeps hitting roadblock after roadblock as the German forces continue to bombard the soldiers on the beach and the approaching navy vessels with attacks from their planes and submarines.
 The story of the soldier trying to escape the beach is arguably the main one, as the other two stories seem to drive toward this character's journey and his attempt to get home.